religiosa1/en_ru_le_bot/README.md

 really mute anyone all that often, it's more of a scare-tactic to show it has teeth (otherwise users just ignore the bot).

-## Captcha System
+## Anti-Spam Systems

-The bot includes an anti-spam captcha system to prevent bot accounts and spam.
+The bot includes multiple anti-spam systems to prevent bot accounts and unwanted behavior:

+### Probation System

+All new members are automatically placed under a probation period when they join:
+- **Duration**: 1 day (24 hours)
+- **Restrictions**: New members can only send text messages during probation
+- **Disabled capabilities**: Photos, videos, documents, audio, polls, stickers, animations, voice notes, and web page previews
+- **Permissions retained**: Can invite other users and send basic text messages
+- **Automatic**: Applied to all new members without any manual intervention

+### Captcha System

+The bot also includes an optional captcha system that can be enabled separately.
 When enabled, new members must solve a simple arithmetic question to prove they're human.

-### How It Works
+### How Captcha Works

 1. **New Member Detection**: When someone joins the chat, the system detects the new member through Telegram's chat member events
 2. **Bot Handling**: If the new member is an official bot:
    - If bots are disabled (`/captcha_bots` off), the bot is immediately banned